John-Suwan Rock Viewpoint

-John-Suwan Rock in Koh Tao was a great little find whilst out on my walk.
-I would definitely recommend this if you are visiting the picturesque island.
+John-Suwan rock viewpoint in Koh Tao was a great little find whilst out on our daily walk.
+I would definitely recommend this if you are visiting the picturesque island and want to get a feel for the shape and size of Koh Tao.

-There was a Thai lady in a hammock collecting entry for the John-Suwan Rock which cost 50 baht.
+A Thai lady will be in a hammock collecting entries for the John-Suwan Rock which.
+The cost at the time was 50 baht per person.

 I was not expecting this type of climb.
-It was very rocky and the small stones were like thin gravel which made the path slippery at it made me feel a bit nervous in parts, especially as I was not wearing the right kind of shoes.
+It was very rocky and the small stones were like thin gravel which made the path slippery.
+It made me feel a bit nervous in parts, especially as I was wearing flip flops and these were clearly not the right kind of shoes.

 There were big boulders to climb and ropes in areas to help you get up.

-When you reach what you think is the top you can’t see anything and then you realize that you have to squeeze through a very small gap in the cliff and then climb the very last part which is rope assisted.
+When you reach what you think is the top you can’t see anything.
+Then you realize that you have to squeeze through a very small gap in the cliff and then climb the very last part which is rope assisted.

 You can see the bays of Chalok Baan Kao and Thian Og with the beautiful turquoise waters below.
 The hilly north in the distance with the lush greenery is spectacular.